NHSDigital/rap-community-of-practice/docs/implementing_RAP/how-to-publish-your-code-in-the-open.md

 - Once the repository is granted the **final confirmation** for publishing from a Senior Manager (as per the workflow diagram shown above), you can then proceed to the final step, which is going **live** with your Github repository on the [NHS Digital public repository](https://github.com/NHSDigital).

 **Please note:** Should the workflow at any point reach to a failed step, follow the workflow diagram towards the revision and iteration steps.

+### Moving your code to the NHS Digital GitHub

+To publish the code on Github, you need to make a repo and then just upload your repo snapshot (see above).
+You'll need to be, or become a member of the [NHS Digital Github organisation](https://github.com/NHSDigital) to do this.

+> For NHS Digital colleagues, [we've made a guide with specifically how you do each of the above](https://nhsd-confluence.digital.nhs.uk/display/KH/Github+-+publishing+your+code).

+### Adding topics to your GitHub repository
+Adding topics to your repository can be useful for users who are searching on GitHub to find similar topics of interest, e.g. an user searching for RAP repositories using `rap` or a user searching for NHS repositories containing analytical work with the topic `nhs-digital-publication`.
+GitHub has very good documentation on how to add topics to your repository, see [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics).

+### Updating the Data Services - Analytics Service repository
+Once a new publication's repository is published on GitHub, feel free to update the [Data Services - Analytics Service repository](https://github.com/NHSDigital/data-analytics-services) to reflect this change.

 ## Further reading